drekka/Alchemic/WhatIsDI.md

 This is a simple example using ***[Alchemic](README.md)***.
 The `AcRegister()` and `AcInject(tv)` macros are the Alchemic framework's technique for managing the objects.
 In this example, Alchemic will create an instance of *TV* and *RemoteControl* as a singletons and automatically inject the *TV* object into the *RemoteControl* object.

 So without having to manually manage everything, you can simply tell the framework what you need, and where you need it.
-Most DI frameworks will perform a range of other useful functionality as well, but creating and injecting objects is the core functionality they all should provide.
+Most DI frameworks will perform a range of other useful functionality as well, but creating, managing and injecting objects is the core functionality they all should provide with a minimum of fuss.

 My final recommendation - *DI frameworks can really help simplify things, especially with large code bases.
-But if the framework is not making your code simpler and easier to understand, don't use it!*
+But if the framework is not making your code simpler and easier to understand, shop elsewhere!*